-The commercial activities in the Al Qweismeh Neighbourhood are mainly concentrated at the southern edge of the neighbourhood.
-There are also some mixeduse areas within the neighbourhood that serve the needs of residents through their commercial ground floors.
-Based on the SDG indicator analysis, the neighbourhood residents are fully served with commercial activities within a 5-minute and/or 15-minute walking distance, as shown in the map.
+The commercial activities in the Al Qweismeh Neighbourhood are mainly concentrated at the Southern edge of the neighbourhood.
+There are also some mixed-use areas within the neighbourhood that serve the needs of residents through their commercial ground floors.
+Based on the SDG indicators analysis, the neighbourhood residents are fully served with commercial activities within a 5-minute and/or 15-minute walking distance, as shown in the map.